in

 If you wish to utilize huge format tiles in your room, rectified floor tiles could be very effective since the minimum grout necessary can make your floor, or even wall, appear to be one massive tiled surface.

-Rectified Tiles Create an Incredible Illusion of a Larger Space: Plain-colored rectified tiles can be an excellent technique to give the illusion of larger floor space.
+These Tiles Create an Incredible Illusion of a Larger Space: Plain-colored tiles can be an excellent technique to give the illusion of larger floor space.
 This kind of tile is among the small bathroom ideas that are widely presumed to work ideally to make the area look bigger.

-Unfortunately, the multiple grouting lines might, in reality, make the space look much smaller.
-Since rectified tiles do have unnoticeable grout lines, no doubt they can make a space much bigger.
+Unfortunately, the multiple grouting lines might, in reality, make the space look much smaller since rectified tiles do have unnoticeable grout lines.
+There is no doubt they can make a space much bigger.

 Cons of Rectified Tile